schuerstedt/DeepSeek-RAG-Chatbot/docsfortesting/azureai.md

 Here some question for the AI documentation.
 The document is almost 100MB large with 1431 pages.

+To retrieve this file goto: https://learn.microsoft.com/en-us/azure/ai-studio/ and Download PDF at the left bottom.

 Question with ChatGPT 4o.

 can you summarize this document?